minhthuong031103/minhthuong031103/README.md

 # 💫 About Me:
 I'm a student of University of information Technology, specialization in Software<br>Engineering.
-My goal is to become a full-stack developer
+I am a full-stack developer
 <div align="center">